Gran Torino (2008)

 Conclusion:

 Great character development that really makes you invest in the characters.
 The climax is rewarding and all the suspense leading up to it is very endearing.
 Clint Eastwood gives us his signature scowl, yet irresistible grouchy charm that will make you want to watch more works from him.
+I think this is such a realistically told story and Eastwood demonstrates he is a cowboy with many tricks up his sleeves.

 Recommendations

-Sometimes the remake is better than the original.
+Sometimes the realest love is the most bittersweet.

 You donโt want to be in Clint Eastwoodโs crosshairs.